 When doctors treat pleural effusions, they use the thoracentesis technique to drain the excess fluid.
 A needle is inserted directly into the chest to collect fluid and drain it into a bag.
 A thoracentesis is a simple and quick procedure done with a local anesthetic.
 However, patients will often experience a continued recurrence of pleural effusions.

 Rather than having to keep undergoing fluid drainage, doctors may recommend pleurodesis.
 During pleurodesis, doctors administer certain types of drugs into the pleura to cause it to become inflamed.

-These drugs are known as sclerosing agents, and they include substances like talc, tetracycline, or doxycycline.
+These drugs are known as sclerosing agents and include substances like talc, tetracycline, or doxycycline.
 These agents deliberately cause scarring and inflammation in the pleural tissues (pleura sclerosis) to close up the pleura and prevent fluid accumulation.
 However, this is only a short-term solution.
 Doctors only perform it in certain cases when the patient is healthy enough.

 Getting Personalized Treatment for Pleural Mesothelioma

 Ultimately, doctors always remain focused on treating the underlying cause of pleural effusions, which is often pleural mesothelioma.
-If they can effectively treat mesothelioma using a combination of surgery, chemotherapy, and radiation, then they can also manage symptoms like pleural effusions.
+If they can effectively treat mesothelioma using a combination of surgery, chemotherapy, and radiation, they can also manage symptoms like pleural effusions.

-If you suspect you may have pleural mesothelioma due to signs of effusions, contact a mesothelioma specialist today.
+Contact a mesothelioma specialist today if you suspect you may have pleural mesothelioma due to signs of effusions.